storozhukBM/verifier/README.md

 	return nil, verify.GetError()
 }
 verify.That(transfer.Destination != "", "transfer destination can't be empty")
-verify.That(transfer.Amount > 0, "transfer amount should be greater than zer") verify.That(person.Name != "", "name can't be empty")
+verify.That(transfer.Amount > 0, "transfer amount should be greater than zero") verify.That(person.Name != "", "name can't be empty")
 verify.That(person.age >= 21, "age should be 21 or higher, but yours: %d", p.age)
 verify.That(person.hasLicense, "customer should have license")